Dheuster/CompanionPortraitEnabler/README.md

    - File -> Exit and Then Re-Open the project
 7. Upon restart, use **Modification Tools -> Build**
    - You will be prompted for which project to build
-   - Select NPCCustomPortraitEnabler.
+   - Select CompanionPortraitEnabler.
 8. The generated build product can be found under the "build" directory (Where-ever you git cloned the project).
-It will be named NPCCustomPortraitEnabler.zip.
+It will be named CompanionPortraitEnabler.zip.
 Next, the zip needs to be installed into the games modifications folder.

 9. Start -> Windows System -> File Explorer